On the periodic structure of $C^1$ self-maps on the product of spheres of different dimensions: The Lefschetz numbers and the Lefschetz zeta function

 where $N=n_1+\cdots+n_l$, i.e. the dimension of the space $X$.
 However this formula is not very explicit since we need to find the suitable indexes $j_1,\ldots,j_r$ such that $j_1+\cdots+j_r=k$ (notice that are as many elements as the dimension of $H_k(X,\Q)$, i.e. the $k$-th Betti number) which it is computational expensive, when the Betti numbers are large.

 In the following theorem we give an explicit formula of the Lefschetz zeta function in terms of the basic eigenvalues of the map, in order to obtain it we use the expression~(\ref{eqn:L-m}) of the Lefschetz numbers.
-The formula~(\ref{eqn:lzf-product}) is more computational efficient to obtain than~(\ref{eqn:lzf-prod1}).
+The formula~(\ref{eqn:lzf-product}) is more computational efficient to obtain than~(\ref{eqn:lzf-prod1}), since it only requires to order the numbers $a_{n_i}$ according to their indices.

 \begin{theorem} Let $X=\SSS^{n_1}\times\cdots\times\SSS^{n_l}$ with $1\leq n_1<\cdots<n_l$, and let $f:X\to X$ be a continuous map, such that $a_{n_1},\ldots, a_{n_l}$, are the basic eigenvalues of $f_{*}$.
 Then